staplesinLA/denoising_DIHARD18/README.md

 3. Effectiveness

-   The effectiveness of a sub-module to the final speaker diarization performance is too trivial to analysis.
+   The contribution of a single sub-module on the final speaker diarization performance is too trivial to analyze.
 However, it can be seen clearly that the enhancement based pre-processing is beneficial to at least VAD performance.
 Users can also tune the default VAD parameters to obtain a desired trade-off between Miss and False Alarm rates.